keu/docs/software/access-airflow-database.md

 On Astronomer, each Airflow deployment is equipped with a PostgreSQL database that serves as Airflow's underlying metadata database and your Airflow Scheduler's source of truth.

-On Astronomer Enterprise, a Postgres Metadata database will be created for each individual Airflow Deployment and hosted within your wider Platform Database.
+On Astronomer Software, a Postgres Metadata database will be created for each individual Airflow Deployment and hosted within your wider Platform Database.

 This guide will cover guidelines for the following: